Skip to main content

 Authentication

 Authentication surface in Crewship is split across several flows.
-The interactive web flow is /api/auth/* (NextAuth-compatible — see Internal API); everything covered on this page is the /api/v1/auth/* surface that wraps Google sign-in, CLI pairing, active session listing/revocation, long-lived CLI tokens, and password recovery.
+The interactive web flow is /api/auth/* (NextAuth-compatible — see Internal API); everything covered on this page is the /api/v1/auth/* surface that wraps email/password signup, Google sign-in, CLI pairing, active session listing/revocation, long-lived CLI tokens, and password recovery.
 All /api/v1/auth/* routes are mounted behind a rate limit of 10 req/min/IP.
 Routes marked auth required read the caller’s identity from the session cookie issued by /api/auth/callback/credentials; the rest are intentionally unauthenticated because the request body (a state token, pairing code, or reset token) IS the credential.

 Google sign-in